Becky O. Peleowo

 “What did I do now Maman?
 “She asked innocently.
 I was more frustrated that I could not berate her with words as words would have failed me as always.
 It is a frustrating feeling being the dumb mother of a vivacious 5-year-old.

 “Is her father in town?”
 The couple asked me but before I could respond in the negative, Miss Can’t-Keep-My-Mouth-Shut jumped in saying her father had abandoned us.
-Immediately she uttered those words, I wished I could melt like the ice-cream she was eating and evaporate into thin air.
+Immediately she uttered those words, I wished I could melt like the ice-cream she was eating and evaporate into thin air or better still, stuff three hotdogs through her fine thin lips to keep them occupied.
+Imagine saying her father abandoned us.
+I don’t remember putting it like that to her.

-Pappy used to dot on me but it was my curvaceous body and alluring face that he had fallen for.
-We dated for seven years and when finally Bebe was conceived, he said he was not ready to be a father.
-But now he has fathered two other children with another woman since the breakup.
+Pappy used to dot on me but it must have been for my curvaceous body and alluring face.
+We dated for six months and when finally Bébé was conceived, he said he was not ready to be a father.
+His words “Abort it!
+We are not ready for this”, send righteous shivers through my nerves.
+But now it is said that he has fathered two other children with another woman since the breakup.
+Funny how stories about celebrities travel fast.
+He kept a low profile but some friends in the musical industry who knew him well said he moved out of town to marry a South African and had kids with her.
 It is true that not many normal people would want to marry a dumb woman even if she was a musical prodigy.
-Memories of how I used to croone blues at 5-Star hotels in my younger years filled my heart with melancholy.
-Now I could only write songs for celebrity artists like I used to write for Pappy.
+Memories of how I used to croone popular blues at 5-Star Hotels filled my heart with melancholy.
+I love singing but I never got my voice back since I lost it to a vocal trauma years back.
+Writing songs for artistes is a profession I had to opt for.
+I used to write for Pappy before passion got in the way of my career.

 “I’m sorry about the queue incident.”
 The old man said for the umpteenth time.
 I nodded and smiled at him, waving my hand to say it was fine but my mouth-piece, Bebe, stepped in again.